Foodtourist Wine Bar Guide

 10 William Street

 10 William Street is one of the most enticing wine bars in Sydney.
 The space is tight, the walls are covered with wine-related 'art' and the menu is brief but signals that you can snack for a while or settle in for an enjoyable evening.
 The wine list is eclectic ranging from the safe, such as the wines of Thierry Michon or the amazing Chablis wines of Alice and Olivier de Moor, to more unconventional Italian offerings including a number of orange wines.
-The place is under the watchful eye of sommelier and manager Matt Young who has an uncanny ability to produce exactly the right wine and the right time.10 William St, Paddington, 2021
+The place is under the watchful eye of sommelier and manager Matt Young who has an uncanny ability to produce exactly the right wine at the right time.

 Aux Crieurs de Vin